miyasuta/sdk-function-import-test/README.md

 # Issue
-Calling function import from SAP Cloud SDK returns empty object, even though the call is successful.
+Calling function import from SAP Cloud SDK returns an empty object, even though the call is successful.

 # How to run this app
-## 1. Run CAP service
+## 1. Run the CAP service
 1. Go to `data-provider` folder
 2. Run `npm install`
 3. Run `cds watch`
 4. Open browser and enter `http://localhost:4004/catalog/getDeliveryDate()`.
 Mock delivery date will be returned.

-## 2. Run Cloud SDK app
+## 2. Run the Cloud SDK app
 1. Go to `data-consumer` folter
 2. Run `npm install`
 3. Run `npm run start:dev`